'I've seen people hugging sculptures'

 As well as works from master sculptors, the parks attract art from contemporary artists such as Antony Gormley, Ai Weiwei and Anish Kapoor.

-Phyllida Barlow, who represented Britain at the 2017 Venice Biennale, has created her first permanent outdoor sculpture to celebrate the 10th birthday of Jupiter Artland, a sculpture park in Edinburgh.
+Phyllida Barlow, who represented Britain at the 2017 Venice Biennale, has created her first permanent outdoor sculpture to celebrate the 10th birthday of Jupiter Artland.
 Her artwork will be unveiled this week.

 She said: "It's been exhilarating and challenging working in the Scottish woodlands in the freezing rain and mud.
 There's a sense of liberation not having any gallery ceilings and working beyond a frame looking up towards the sky."